Hathor was a goddess often celebrated in joyful music and dance.

 Thou art the Mistress of Jubilation, the Queen of the Dance, the Mistress of Music, the Queen of the Harp Playing, the Lady of the Choral Dance, the Queen of Wreath Weaving, the Mistress of Inebriety Without End.

 Denderah faces the rising of the star Sirius.
 After 70 days below the horizon this star would reappear at dawn upon the summer solstice.
 Typically this was the time when the Nile began to flood, depositing new layers of rich mud upon the banks of the Nile.
 This heralded the greening of the desert and so became symbolic of rebirth.
-Hathor then, is also associated with the first day of the New Year and the combined love of aligned Suns.
+Hathor then, reminds us of the first day of the New Year and the combined love of aligned Suns.

 The musical instrument associated with Hathor was the sistrum.
-It resembled the ankh, the symbol of immortality.
-It was used as an ascension tool, and the vibrations it produces assist with the rising of energies within an initiate’s body.
+It resembled the Ankh, the symbol of life.
+As an ascension tool connected with the balance points of our hearts and minds, the vibrations it produces assist with the rising of energies within an initiate’s body.
 Sistrums give off significant levels of ultrasound—a beneficial high frequency sound beyond the range of human hearing.

 To this day, Hathor reminds us that music predated language—that sound is the primordial basis of creation.
 She sees humans as standing wave patterns of energy; as a complex series of harmonics.
-From her perspective, our auras emit sound which corresponds to the wavelength of different organs.
+From her perspective, our auras emit sound that aligns with the wavelength of different organs.
 If there is a block, Hathor can see this and produce a sound frequency that can move it.
 When it begins to move, the subject may experience emotions, memories and feelings they have repressed for their entire life.
-The result is that the subject experiences powerful changes emotionally, physically and spiritually.
+The result is that the subject experiences powerful changes sexually, emotionally and spiritually.

 One Christian legend states that Mary conceived Jesus with her ears.
 Why?
 Because they are the purest of our sense organs and they connect us with primal sound.
-But there is another meaning here that points to the fallopian tubes as ears—the resonant organs of life that balance the human developmental process.
+But there is another meaning here that points to the fallopian tubes as ears—the resonant organs of life that herald the beginning of time.

-Despite this, when the Coptic Christians arrived in Egypt they defaced many figures of Hathor, labelling them blasphemous.
-Like the Romans before them, the early Christians did not understand how sexuality, ecstasy and bliss were simply heralds of the rapture.
+Despite this, when the Coptic Christians arrived in Egypt they defaced many figures of Hathor, labelling her blasphemous.
+Like the Romans before them, the Copts did not understand how sexuality, ecstasy and bliss were heralds of the divine rapture.